Myrtle Herb Kills Antibiotic-resistant Skin Bacteria

 This of course is a disaster.
 One that can produce infections that develop into sepsis, which can be lethal.

 It’s not as if pharmaceutical companies can simply develop new antibiotics either.
-The antiobiotic chemical strategy has pretty much been played out.
+The antibiotic chemical strategy has pretty much been played out.

 Herbal medicine to the rescue